alex-eli-white/olexander/README.md

-# bum piss
+# olexander

-Bum piss is aiming to be a single device for a robust live show for guitarists.
+olexander is aiming to be a single device for a robust live show for guitarists.

 its sick, its piss

 ---

-**Bum Piss - Feature Specification v0.1**
+**Olexander - Feature Specification v0.1**

 ---